 These ads are such a win-win-win that even a staunch critic of Content ID thinks they’re a good idea.

-Corynne McSherry: So my name is Corynne McSherry and I am the intellectual property director for the Electronic Frontier Foundation.
+Corynne McSherry: So my name is Corynne McSherry and I am the Intellectual Property Director for the Electronic Frontier Foundation.
 And I focus on litigation involving fair use and free-speech issues.

-McSherry: But what we don’t want to have the price of that be is a situation where everybody assumes that just because music exists in a video that you should have to get permission for it or you should have to pay, for it because in many instances you don’t have to.
+McSherry: But what we don’t want to have the price of that be is a situation where everybody assumes that just because music exists in a video that you should have to get permission for it or you should have to pay for it because in many instances you don’t have to.

 Always makes me cry.
-The video came out a year after the song did -- and about five months after Brown was charged with domestic abuse.
-And yet online sales for the single suddenly zoomed, largely because of a click-through ad on the video.
+The video came out a year after the song did and about five months after Brown was charged with domestic abuse.
+And yet online sales for the single suddenly zoomed.
+Largely because of a click-through ad on the video.

-Jeff Dodes: I believe it was selling 3,000 or 4,000 a week, and I think it rose to about 50,000.
+Jeff Dodes: I believe it was selling 3,000 or 4,000 a week and I think it rose to about 50,000.

 Cole: Make a little green.

-Dodes: We’re not talking about a ton of money here, no.
+Dodes: And it is little.
+We’re not talking about a ton of money here now.

-Nonetheless, a lot of YouTube users are livid about Content ID, which does still block some content.
-One of them posted this note on the site a few months ago: "YouTube?” he wrote, “It should be called either TheirTube or YouLose.”
+Tens of thousands, he says, compared to the millions of dollars a big-name artist can earn on tour.
+Still, it’s money.
+And it means more videos are staying up.
+Nonetheless, a lot of YouTube users are livid about Content ID, which still does block some content.
+One of them posted this note on the site a couple of months ago — “YouTube?” he wrote, “It should be called either TheirTube or YouLose.”

-I’m Sean Cole for Marketplace Money.
+I’m Sean Cole for Marketplace.